fireship-io/fireship.io/content/lessons/typescript-nodejs-setup/index.md

 touch tsconfig.json
 ```

-Use the `NodeNext` option to handle ES Modules.
+Use the `NodeNext` option to handle ES Modules with interop between CommonJS modules.
 If you want a detailed explaination of why this option is needed, check out this [Stack Overflow thread](https://stackoverflow.com/questions/71463698/why-we-need-nodenext-typescript-compiler-option-when-we-have-esnext).

 {{< file "ts" "tsconfig.json" >}}
 ```json